 Amy is also the regional lead for combinable crops and sugar beet issues.

-As the region’s Environment and Land Use Adviser, James Copeland deals with many of the more technical issues farmers face.
-His wide-ranging role covers everything from planning policy, rights of way and infrastructure to flooding, waste, access and renewables.
-He is also the local expert on agri-environment schemes and the Campaign for the Farmed Environment.
+The Environment team consist of Environment and Land Use Adviser, James Copeland and Assistant Environment Adviser Allie Hesketh.
+They deal with many of the more technical issues farmers face.
+Their wide-ranging role covers everything from planning policy, rights of way and infrastructure to flooding, waste, access and renewables.
+James is also the local expert on agri-environment schemes and the Campaign for the Farmed Environment.

-Growing up on an East Yorkshire arable farm, James joined the NFU in 2009 from York’s Central Science Laboratory.
+Growing up on an East Yorkshire arable farm, James joined the NFU in 2009 from York’s Central Science Laboratory (now FERA).

 Regional Communications Adviser